-The results presented in Table 3, 5, and 6 allow us to identify indices that perform well in all the test datasets (Sec.
-5.1).
-All the test datasets are well sampled containing hundreds to thousands of observations.
+The results presented in Tables 5-7 allow us to identify indices that perform well in all the test data sets (Section 5.1).
+All the test data sets are well sampled containing hundreds to thousands of observations.
 The question remains how well these indices perform on lightcurves containing a smaller number of points?
-This is especially interesting considering that the alternative period searchbased methods of variability detection (not considered in this work) are ineffective for lightcurves having a small number of points, leaving variability indices to be the best hope for identifying variable stars among such undersampled lightcurves.
+This is especially interesting considering that the alternative period searchbased methods of variability detection (not considered in this work) are ineffective for lightcurves having a small number of points.
+A rule of thumb is that $\gtrsim 100$ points randomly sampling a lightcurve (Graham et al. 2013 suggest $\gtrsim$ 200 for CRTS sampling) are often sufficient to determine a variable star period.
+A smaller number of points may be sufficient if the sampling is favourable or the range of possible periods is constrained by prior knowledge of the variability type.
+If the number of observations is too small to attempt a periodicity search, variability indices are the best hope for identifying variable stars among such undersampled lightcurves.

-To test this we use the OGLE-II LMC_SC20 dataset described in Sec.
-3.5 that is characterized by quasi-random sampling (i.e. it includes a small number of measurements taken on the same night).
-We randomly select a subset of N observations from the LMC_SC20 data to construct an artificial dataset and test how many known variables can be recovered using the same technique as applied to the full dataset (Sec.
-4).
-The results of index comparison are presented in Fig. 4.
-While σ_w does not show a strong dependence on the number of points, the $F{1\text{max}}$ -score of $1/\eta$ and l_1 linearly increases with increasing number of points in a lightcurve.
-The IQR at $N \lesssim 15$ shows $F{1\text{max}}$ values similar to σ_w , but it shows larger $F{1\text{max}}$ values for a larger number of points.
-The reason for IQR being more efficient that σ_w for large N is that the IQR is insensitive to outlier measurements.
+To test this we use the OGLE-II LMC\SC20 data set described in Section 3.5 that is characterized by quasi-random sampling (i.e. it includes a small number of measurements taken on the same night).
+We randomly select a subset of N observations from the LMC\SC20 data to construct an artificial data set and test how many known variables can be recovered using the same technique as applied to the full data set (Section 4).
+The results of index comparison are presented in Fig. 5.
+While $\sigma_w$ does not show a strong dependence on the number of points, the $F{1\text{max}}$ -score of $1/\eta$ and $l_1$ linearly increases with increasing number of points in a lightcurve.
+The IQR at $N \leq 15$ shows $F{1\text{max}}$ values similar to $\sigma_w$ , but it shows larger $F{1max}$ values for a larger number of points.
+The reason for IQR being more efficient than $\sigma_w$ for large N is that the IQR is insensitive to outlier measurements.
 Stetson's J (and L) indices, MAD and RoMS also behave similarly to the IQR as these indices can characterize the lightcurve scatter while remaining relatively insensitive to outliers.
-The Welch-Stetson I index becomes useful only for a large number of points because only in this way there are lightcurve points obtained close enough in time to form pairs (unlike the J index, I cannot take into account the individual, unpaired measurements).
-S_B does not show a strong dependence of its $F{1\text{max}}$ values on the number of points, while $F{1 max}$ values of E_A slowly increase with increasing N. Overall, we can conclude that the indices characterizing the lightcurve scatter perform well even on undersampled lightcurves while the indices that are purely correlationbased linearly increase their effectiveness with increasing number of lightcurve points.
+The Welch-Stetson I index becomes useful only for a large number of points because only in this way there are lightcurve points obtained close enough in time to form pairs (unlike the J index, I cannot take into account the individual, unpaired measurements). $S_B$ does not show a strong dependence of its $F{1max}$ values on the number of points, while $F{1\text{max}}$ values of $E_A$ slowly increase with increasing N. Overall, we can conclude that the indices characterizing the lightcurve scatter perform well even on undersampled lightcurves while the indices that are purely correlationbased linearly increase their effectiveness with increasing number of lightcurve points.